Horacehxw/chinese-fantasy-generation/README.md

 python src/train/train_vae.py
 ```

 Run with "-h" option to see argument details.
+Supported parameters include KL annealing method, KL annealing cycle,
+weight of reconstruction loss, whether to predict hidden state of decoder by latent variable, whether to
+use aggressive training, etc.

 ## Visualization